sylabs/examples/database/mariadb/README.md

 <br>
 <br>

+### Connect to the database:

-Once your are done with that, connect as the root user to the database:
+Once your are done with the Secure installation, connect as the root user to the database:

 ```
 > mysql -u root -p